Pattern: Science and mathematics

 Mathematics is sometimes called the "Science of Pattern", in the sense of rules that can be applied wherever needed.
 For example, any sequence of numbers that may be modeled by a mathematical function can be considered a pattern.
 Mathematics can be taught as a collection of patterns.

+Gravity is a source of ubiquitous scientific patterns or patterns of observation.
+The rising and falling pattern of the sun each day results from the rotation of the earth while in orbit around the sun.
+Likewise, the moon's path through the sky is due to its orbit of the earth.
+These examples, while perhaps trivial, are examples of the "unreasonable effectiveness of mathematics" which obtain due to the differential equations whose application within physics function to describe the most general empirical patterns of the universe.

+Real patterns

+Daniel Dennett's notion of real patterns, discussed in his 1991 paper of the same name, provides an ontological framework aiming to discern the reality of patterns beyond mere human interpretation, by examining their predictive utility and the efficiency they provide in compressing information.
+For example, centre of gravity is a real pattern because it allows the prediction of the movements of a bodies such as the earth around the sun, and it compresses all the information about all the particles in the sun and the earth that allows scientists to make those predictions.

 Fractals

 Some mathematical rule-patterns can be visualised, and among these are those that explain patterns in nature including the mathematics of symmetry, waves, meanders, and fractals.
-Fractals are mathematical patterns that are scale invariant.
+Fractals are mathematical patterns that are scale-invariant.
 This means that the shape of the pattern does not depend on how closely you look at it.
 Self-similarity is found in fractals.
-Examples of natural fractals are coast lines and tree shapes, which repeat their shape regardless of what magnification you view at.
-While self-similar patterns can appear indefinitely complex, the rules needed to describe or produce their formation can be simple (e.g. Lindenmayer systems describing tree shapes).
+Examples of natural fractals are coastlines and tree-shapes, which repeat their shape regardless of the magnification used by the viewer.
+While self-similar patterns can appear indefinitely complex, the rules needed to describe or produce their formation can be simple (e.g. Lindenmayer systems describing tree-shapes).

 In pattern theory, devised by Ulf Grenander, mathematicians attempt to describe the world in terms of patterns.
-The goal is to lay out the world in a more computationally friendly manner.
+The goal is to lay out the world in a more computationally-friendly manner.

 In the broadest sense, any regularity that can be explained by a scientific theory is a pattern.
 As in mathematics, science can be taught as a set of patterns.

-Computer science

-In computer science, a software design pattern, in the sense of a template, is a general solution to a problem in programming.
-A design pattern provides a reusable architectural outline that may speed the development of many computer programs.

-Fashion

-In fashion, the pattern is a template, a technical two-dimensional tool used to create any number of identical garments.
-It can be considered as a means of translating from the drawing to the real garment.